Hatton has 2-shot lead on hardest day at Bay Hill since ‘83

 Sung Kang was the only player to reach 8 under for the day.
 He started out in a tie with Hatton and was holding his own until hitting his tee shot and his approach into the water for a triple bogey.
 He went out-of-bounds with his final tee shot and closed with another triple bogey for a 78.
 He still was only five shots behind.

-McIlroy got off to a rough start — or so he thought — with a bogey on No. 2 and having to make an 18-footer from the fringe for par on the next hole.
-He didn’t birdie two par 5s with an iron in his hand for his second shot.

-But he kept grinding, aiming away from flags when a miss in the wrong spot could lead to a big number.
-He was tied for the lead when his drive into the cold wind on the 18th took once last roll into ankle-deep rough.
-He tried to chase it up the gap onto the green, but it came out a little right and into the rocks.
+Only eight players remained under par.
+The lone American in that group is English — Harry English — who hit his tee shot 260 yards on the 221-yard second hole, courtesy of the fickle wind.
+He made double bogey, three other mistakes and countered with enough birdies to stay in the game.

-Christiaan Bezuidenhout of South Africa scratched out a 73 and was three shots behind, along with Sungjae Im, who made a 55-foot birdie putt on the last hole for a 74, and Danny Lee, who double bogeyed the last hole for a 75.
+He was three shots behind along with Christiaan Bezuidenhout of South Africa (73), Sungjae Im, who made a 55-foot birdie putt on the last hole for a 74, and Danny Lee, who double bogeyed the last hole for a 75.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.